equinix-labs/terraform-equinix-metal-vcf/README.md

     * Username: `root`
     * Password: the custom root password you used to generate the hash earlier.
   * Deploy Cloudbuilder OVA on ESXi, we recommend following VMware's documentation for this. <https://docs.vmware.com/en/VMware-Cloud-Foundation/5.1/vcf-deploy/GUID-78EEF782-CF21-4228-97E0-37B8D2165B81.html>
-    * You will need to use the bastion host private IP as the DNS and NTP server during the OVA deployment.
+    * You will need to use the bastion host private IP you noted earlier as the DNS and NTP server during the OVA deployment.
-    * Use the private IP address of the bastion host you noted earlier.
   * Login to cloudbuilder at the address you installed it at using the username/password you chose during the OVA deployment.
   * Upload the vcf-ems-deployment-parameter spreadsheet to cloudbuilder when it asks for it.
   * Fix issues cloudbuilder finds.